AllenSpaces/super-installer/README.md

 - Verify the command syntax is correct
 - Check file permissions in the plugin directory
 - Review error messages in the UI for specific command failures
+- Use `:SynapseError` command to view detailed error messages
 - Some commands may require additional environment variables or PATH settings

+### Viewing Error Messages

+- Use `:SynapseError` command to view all error messages from failed operations
+- Error messages are displayed in Markdown format with full content (no truncation)
+- Errors are automatically saved when operations fail
+- Error cache is cleared when retrying operations (press `R` in the progress window)
+- Error window can be toggled with `:SynapseError` command

 ## Contributing